 How much water should your labrador drink each day?

-How much water should a Labrador drink each day
+- How much water your labrador should drink each day

 How much their dogs are drinking is something a lot of dog owners overlook.
 But they shouldn’t as it’s vitally important.